ncsl/seek/workflow/documentation.md

 The post-implant CT are used to localize implanted electrode coordinates.
 The post-surgical T1 MRI is used to determine the regions that were surgically resected/ablated in a procedure.

+## TODO

+1. Host documentation pages for seek, visualization engine on netlifly or something.
+Have them link to each other.
+2. Is thalamic/hippocampus/brainstem segmentation before/after aseg2srf.sh call which generates ?
+3. Run a full example through each.

 ## Data Organization
 We attempt to adhere to the BIDS specification.
 Original raw source data is stored in ``sourcedata/<subject_id>``.
 Transformations (``.xfm`` files), image files (``.nii``) are